Having more fun than a human being should be allowed to have.

 It brings me in mind George Washington is who the president should model himself after.

-Lead the troops into battle, as George Washington did.
+Lead the troops into battle as George Washington did.

-So that is why Larry here says stop killing my brothers and sisters of the U.S. military.
+So that is why Larry here says, stop killing my brothers and sisters of the U.S. military.

-Um weapons of mass destruction, you think it's the media?
+Weapons of mass destruction, you think it's the media?

 I know it's the media.

-They're killing us.
+They're telling us.

-Uh it's you know, Larry, it's it's not it's not just that.
+Larry, it's not just that.

-Well, you know, we told him a strategy, but I I want to again I want to put this out there because this is chilling when you look at it this way.
+Again, I want to put this out there because this is chilling when you look at it this way.

 Instead, imagine this.

-And then in two years, we are packing up and leaving for Pakistan.
+And then, in two years, we are packing up and leaving for Pakistan.

 Would we not be declaring victory over that?